 Vice Chair of the ASRC Board of Directors -- The Vice Chair of the ASRC Board of Directors shall serve as the internal and external liaison for ASRC member groups and other SAR units which interact with the ASRC.
 In addition, the Vice Chair shall serve as Chair in the absence or incapacitation of the Chair.
 (ASRC Bylaws, Article I, Section 2.4)

 Group Chairman -- The ASRC is comprised of organizations called Groups.
-The Group Chairman (Chief Executive Officer, President, Director) is responsible for ensuring Group compliance with ASRC Administration policies and procedures.
+The Group Chairman (Chief Executive Officer, President, Director) is responsible for ensuring Group compliance with ASRC Administrative policies and procedures.

 A. Meetings, Notices and Proxies